Classification of Parts and Accessories in the Customs Tariff

 12. The Appendix to this memorandum contains lists of articles covered by the expression “parts of general use”.

-13. The third category of parts reflects the application of Section or Chapter Notes found, inter alia, in Note 2(b) to Section XVI, Note 3 to Section XVII and Note 3 to Chapter 95.
+13. The third category of parts or accessories reflects the application of Section or Chapter Notes found, inter alia, in Note 2(b) to Section XVI (parts only), Note 3 to Section XVII and Note 3 to Chapter 95.

-14. The Notes referred to in paragraph 13 specify that parts which are suitable for use solely or principally with the goods of Section XVI, Section XVII and Chapter 95, and are not subject to either categories A or B above, are to be classified as parts of the goods covered by Section XVI, Section XVII and Chapter 95 respectively.
-These provisions are in Section or Chapter Notes and the classification of parts falling under this category (e.g., parts dedicated to a single application) is an application of GIR 1.
+14. Those Notes specify that parts in Section XVI, or parts and accessories in Section XVII and Chapter 95 which are suitable for use solely or principally with the goods of Section XVI, Section XVII and Chapter 95, are not subject to either categories A or B above, and are to be classified as parts of the goods covered by Section XVI, or as parts or accessories of the goods covered by Section XVII and Chapter 95 respectively.
+These provisions are in Section or Chapter Notes and the classification of parts or accessories falling under this category (e.g., parts or accessories dedicated to a single application) is an application of GIR 1.

 15. Dictionaries generally describe principal as “chief” or “first in importance”.
 These definitions have been upheld by the Canadian International Trade Tribunal (CITT) in several decisions.